Flaasshhh/Banker-s-Algorithm-Demo/README.md

 ## Support

 If you encounter any issues while using this project, please contact me at the email on my profile.

-## Contributing

-We welcome contributions from the community.
-If you would like to contribute to the development of Bankers, please fork the repository and submit a pull request.

-## License

-This project is not yet licensed.